 - Intellectual Property.
 Policies regarding copyright and copyright violations are available on the journal website and other journal practices and policies.

 It is the responsibility of the author or authors to obtain the necessary permission to use any quoted material in excess of 25 lines that is incorporated in the manuscript.
 Permission must be obtained, and credit given, for quotations, tables, and illustrations borrowed from copyrighted material.
 Letters granting permission should accompany the manuscript when submitted.
-If there are any questions, contact the Editor-in-Chief or the Executive Editor.
+If there are any questions, contact the Editor-in-Chief.

 - Journal Management.
-The journal is owned by the Executive Editor, Editor-in-Chief and Business Manager.
-A group of senior scientists in the field serve as Senior Associate Editors (SAE); moreover, advice is sought from the SAE panel as needed.
-In addition, scientists and experts regarding tobacco regulatory science serve as Associate Editors (AE), and their primary role is to serve as reviewers for the journal.
+The journal is owned by the Editor-in-Chief and Business Manager.
+A group of senior scientists in the field serve as Editors; moreover, advice is sought from the SAE panel as needed.
+In addition, scientists and experts regarding tobacco regulatory science serve on the Review Board, and their primary role is to serve as reviewers for the journal.
 Additional information can be found on the journal website.

 - Peer Review Processes.
 To decrease bias during the editorial process, we employ the classic double-blind peer review process.
 Referees selected are professional scholars in a variety of disciplines including social and behavioral health sciences, health policy, epidemiology, psychology, chemistry, genetics, neuroscience, and other areas relevant to tobacco regulatory science.